-The NV10 has been designed for easy installation in most machines.
-The new stepped "smiling mouth" allows insertion of notes with one hand and simplifies the note handling mechanism.
+The NV9 is designed for easy installation in most machines.
+The stepped "Smiling Mouth" allows insertion of notes with one hand and simplifies the note handling mechanism.

 Interfacing the Validator is very simple, with the choice of the following protocols: